TheBombre/coordinate-locator/README.md

 # coordinate-locator
-A 2D game which you guess a predetermined coordinate
+A 2D python game which you guess a predetermined coordinate